Take part in a stirring Welcome to Country ceremony at the East Arnhem Indigenous community of Yirrkala.

 Arrive at the Gove Peninsula, a place where the first British contact with the Yolngu came about in 1803 as Matthew Flinders made his circumnavigation of Australia.
 Continue to Yirrkala and enjoy a Signature Experience.
 Get an insight into local art styles at the Buku-Larrnggay Mulka Art Centre, then try your hand at spear throwing during a friendly competition, or master the art of basket weaving.Daily :

-Soar high above the impressive 700 square kilometre Arafura Swamp on a scenic flight.
-No doubt the best way to grasp the sheer size of this vast wetland, a habitat to hundreds of bird species including brolga, spoonbill and magpie geese.
+Join your expedition team and hop into a Zodiac vessel to meander through Arafura Swamp.
+This vast wetland is home to hundreds of bird species including brolga, spoonbill and magpie geese.
 It is also said to have the largest population of crocodiles on the planet.

 Today is sure to be a highlight of your journey as you set out on an incredible Signature Experience.
 Your Indigenous art experience then continues at Galwin’ku, located at the southern tip of Elcho Island, where you will be greeted with a traditional ceremony.
-Visit a number of Indigenous-owned art centres and see first-hand the amount of work that goes into creating local crafts including bark paintings, woven pandanus baskets, carvings and shell jewellery.Daily :
+Visit an Indigenous-owned art centre and see first-hand the amount of work that goes into creating local crafts including bark paintings, woven pandanus baskets, carvings and shell jewellery.Daily :

 Experience a traditional Welcome to Country ceremony performed by the friendly locals of South Goulburn Island.